Bucanero06/DensityPy/Documentation/quick_start.md

+# Quick Start Documentation

+There are two methods of interacting with the program, through the cli or a python library.
+The cli is the recommended way to interact with the program.

+Requirements:
+- Python 3.9 or later
+- OpenMolcas
+- hdf5 and hdf5-devel
+- Luscus (optional) (outdated)
+- ...
+-
 # TODO: Update this file, make sure to also update auto example/template in main.py
+Programs used for documentation: FORtran Documenter(FORD) and Sphinx

 This document describes the steps to prepare the input files for a complete calculation of the charge migration in the NMA molecule, subject to external pulses.
 This case study can be used as a reference for other systems as well, since